Book Arts Courses

 This course provides hands-on experience on the fundamentals of box making as a component of the book arts.
 Equipment use, material properties, and the development of strong foundational hand skills will be emphasized.
 Structural concerns and aesthetic issues will be critically examined within the context of end use.

-Prerequisite(s): BA 101 or BA 205 or Instructor Permission
+Prerequisite(s): BA 101 or Instructor Permission

 BA